Why doesn't Whittaker's make Easter eggs?

 Foodstuffs spokeswoman Antoinette Laird said there would be strong demand for an egg-shaped Whittaker's product but acknowledged the company had likely deliberately not created one.

-"It's likely Whittaker's have chosen to stand out from the crowd with their chocolate Kiwi," Lair said.
+"It's likely Whittaker's have chosen to stand out from the crowd with their chocolate Kiwi," Laird said.
 "It's highly likely we'd consider ranging a Whittaker's Easter egg if they went down that path."

 Countdown operator Woolworths NZ said it would consider stocking a Whittaker's egg-shaped product if it decided to make one.